TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 18/Matthew 18.24.md

 ---

-And when he had begun to reckon, one was brought unto him, that owed him ten thousand talents.
+When he had begun to reconcile, one was brought to him who owed him ten thousand talents.